Haunted Castle (Six Flags Great Adventure): Construction and history

 Originally known as the Haunted House, the attraction was constructed of four aluminum semi-trailers when it opened in 1978.
 It was intended as a test for a more substantial attraction that was to be built the following year.
 The four trailers came from the Toms River Haunted House Company, owned by George Mahana, with scenes preinstalled.
 The lessee was responsible for the construction of a façade that would create the illusion of a haunted house.
 The park built a wooden front that resembled a white, two-story house with forest green shingles and shutters, contained by a wrought-iron fence and gates, and accentuated with stucco planters.
 The guide rails for the waiting lines were left over from the previous ride that had been on the site, Alpen Blitz.
 To help create the right mood, creepy music was played over exterior speakers.

 The Haunted House attraction had a gatekeeper stationed outside with a doorkeeper admitting visitors, while three or four monsters inside occupied various scenes or wandered around surprising and frightening groups of visitors.
 The staffing requirements for the haunted house were drawn from other areas of the park; they were clowns and street performers when they were not acting as vampires or serial killers.

 At the end of the 1978 season, the four trailers were taken away by the manufacturer and sent to Six Flags Over Mid-America (now known as Six Flags St. Louis) in Eureka, Missouri.
 There they were reassembled and would continue to run from 1979 through 1982.
 The site in Jackson was cleared to make way for the Botanical Gardens.

-Having passed the test, the Haunted Castle was assembled on a new site in 1979, consisting of seventeen interconnected aluminum trailers leased from same manufacturer—eight to a side mirroring each other—with separate corridors and a common control room in the center.
+Having passed the test, the Haunted Castle was assembled on a new site in 1979, consisting of seventeen interconnected aluminum trailers leased from the same manufacturer—eight to a side mirroring each other—with separate corridors and a common control room in the center.
 The castle's trailers were linked by plywood partitions to create a complex maze.
 The interiors were built of plywood walls and ceilings with wooden studs for support.
 The materials used on the walls included foam rubber, various fabrics and plastics, plywood and tar paper.
 Wax mannequins were used as props.
 Attached to its exterior were painted turrets and towers of plywood on wooden frames intended to emulate a medieval façade.

 The management of Great Adventure had not expected the success of the attraction and did not pay it much attention.
 Despite this, the Haunted Castle became the park's largest single-show attraction since its construction.
 During peak attendance times both sides of the attraction would be in use, and thousands of visitors would come to the Haunted Castle throughout the normal hours of operation.
 The original planning had been to treat the attraction as seasonal and disassemble the trailers and send them back at the end of the season.
 Because of its unexpected success, it was decided instead to extend the lease and add it to the list of permanent attractions.